I received the tax refund text message today and knew straight away that it was a scam

 HMRC will never text you to;

-These scammers have obviously done their homework as this is the time of year that you would normally get a tax rebate if one was due.
+These scammers have obviously done their homework.
+As they choose is the time of year that you would normally get a tax rebate if one was due.
 There is often a spike in the tax refund text message scam being attempted around this time of year as some people might be expecting to get a tax rebate.

 It is important to note that legitimate tax rebate forms, called P800s, from HMRC will contain a payment order and will never ask for credit or debit card details and would always be sent to you through the post.